Skanyi/terraform-projects/monitoring/README.md

 ### Deploy VPC endpoints

 1. Security Group - Create a security group that will be attached to the VPC Endpoints.
+Allow traffic from the Grafana Security group.

     ```
     resource "aws_security_group" "allow_tls_grafana" {